Tim Scase BSc BVM&S PhD MRCVS Dip.ACVP

 Kasia Everett BA (Hons)

-Kasia joined Bridge Pathology in March 2016, shortly after studying at the Univeristy of London Institute in Paris.
+Kasia joined Bridge Pathology in March 2016, shortly after studying at the University of London Institute in Paris.
+She works for us remotely from London as a typist.
 Kasia has a keen interest in languages and enjoys travelling.

 Originally from Ireland, and after working for a number of years in the arts and media industry, Valerie developed a keen interest in the animal care sector and joined Bridge Pathology in April 2016.